Protryon/flex-language/spec/ALLOC.md

 A local to global transition is a shallow copy, however any arrays that must become global should be optimized accordingly.

 Any global to local transition is a pointer copy, and the global is not freed.

+## Class Referencability

+Class variables, if declared as a class variable, are pointers if they are not defined in the initializer only, and non-self-referential directly or indirectly.

+The `this` keyword is always a pointer to a class, and never null.

+Function arguments and local variables will be allocated on the call stack, but used as pointers.

+Non-local variables are allocated on the call stack, hoisted.

 ### Dynamic Memory